ozerlabs-proxy/vision-datasets-stats/ReadMe.md

 6. `VHR-10` Very High Resolution Vehicle Detection in Aerial Imagery.
 The VHR-10 is a  10-class geospatial object detection dataset.
 These ten classes of objects are `airplane`, `ship`, `storage tank`, `baseballdiamond`, `tennis court`, `basketball court`, `ground track field`, `harbor`, `bridge`, and `vehicle`.
 This dataset contains totally `800 very-high-resolution (VHR)` remote sensing images that were cropped from `Google Earth` and `Vaihingen dataset` and then `manually annotated` by experts. [read more](https://gcheng-nwpu.github.io/)

+7. `DOTA` [A Large-Scale Benchmark and Challenges for Object Detection in Aerial Images](https://captain-whu.github.io/DOTA/index.html). `DOTA` is a large-scale dataset for object detection in aerial images.
+The DOTA images are collected from the Google Earth, GF-2 and JL-1 satellite provided by the China Centre for Resources Satellite Data and Application, and aerial images provided by CycloMedia B.V.
+DOTA consists of RGB images and grayscale images.
+The RGB images are from Google Earth and CycloMedia, while the grayscale images are from the panchromatic band of GF-2 and JL-1 satellite images.
+All the images are stored in 'png' formats.

+    It can be used to develop and evaluate object detectors in aerial images.
+The images are collected from different sensors and platforms.
+Each image is of the size in the range from `800 × 800` to `20,000 × 20,000 pixels` and contains objects exhibiting a wide variety of scales, orientations, and shapes.
+The instances in DOTA images are `annotated by experts in aerial image` interpretation by arbitrary (8 d.o.f.) quadrilateral.
+Currently DOTA has 3 versions:

+    - `DOTA-v1.0` contains 15 common categories, `2,806 images` and 1`88, 282 instances.`
+    - `DOTA-v1.5`  same images as `DOTA-v1.0`, but the extremely small instances (less than 10 pixels) are also annotated.
+Moreover, a new category, ”container crane” is added.
+    - `DOTA-v2.0` latest and contains more categories, images and instances. collects more Google Earth, GF-2 Satellite, and aerial images.
+There are 18 common categories, `11,268 images` and `1,793,658 instances` in `DOTA-v2.0.` Compared to `DOTA-v1.5`, it further adds the new categories of ”airport” and ”helipad”.

+We will explore the `DOTA-v2.0` dataset. [read more...](https://captain-whu.github.io/DOTA/index.html)